vikrantRajan/DanTerm4Week4/FIRST_DAY.md

 1. Check your email inbox for Slack invitation
 1. Join Slack #general channel (see Slack invite)
 1. Dan will invite you to the course private channel
-	* Verify you can read the jQuery channel [#vanarts-jquery-web14](https://domaindesign.slack.com/messages/GCGCGSG48/)
+	* Verify you can read the jQuery channel [#vanarts-jquery-web15](https://domaindesign.slack.com/messages/GHLT3CDJQ)
 1. Use Slack as the main communication tool for this course

 ## GitHub code host
 1. Setup and / or Sign-in to [GitHub.com](https://github.com/)
  	 * Starter files and course examples will be shared via GitHub
-1. Share your GitHub username on Slack in the course's private channel (i.e. [#vanarts-jquery-web14](https://domaindesign.slack.com/messages/GCGCGSG48/))
+1. Share your GitHub username on Slack in the course's private channel ( i.e. [#vanarts-jquery-web15](https://domaindesign.slack.com/messages/GHLT3CDJQ) )
 1. Dan will then grant you permission to the jQuery course starter files [https://github.com/VanArts/course-files](https://github.com/VanArts/course-files)
 1. Check your email inbox for GitHub invitation
 	* Verify you can see the [CONTRIBUTING.md file on GitHub.com](https://github.com/VanArts/course-files/blob/master/CONTRIBUTING.md)